6.4: Enzyme Inhibition

 \end{equation}

 There is another type of inhibition that would give the same kinetic data.
-If S and I bound to different sites, and S bound to E and produced a conformational change in E such that I could not bind (and vice versa), then the binding of S and I would be mutually exclusive.
+If S and I were bound to different sites, and S was bound to E and produced a conformational change in E such that I could not bind (and vice versa), then the binding of S and I would be mutually exclusive.
 This is called allosteric competitive inhibition.
 Inhibition studies are usually done at several fixed and non-saturating concentrations of I and varying S concentrations.

 The key kinetic parameters to understand are VM and KM.
-Let us assume for ease of equation derivation that I binds reversibly, and with rapid equilibrium to E, with a dissociation constant KIS.
-The "s" in the subscript "is" indicates that the slope of the 1/v vs 1/S Lineweaver-Burk plot changes while the y-intercept stays constant.
-KIS is also named KIC where the subscript "c" stands for competitive inhibition constant.
+Let us assume for ease of equation derivation that I binds reversibly and with rapid equilibrium to E, with a dissociation constant KIS.
+The "s" in the subscript "is" indicates that the slope of the 1/v vs. 1/S Lineweaver-Burk plot changes while the y-intercept stays constant.
+KIS is also named KIC, where the subscript "c" stands for competitive inhibition constant.

 A look at the top mechanism shows that even in the presence of I, as S increases to infinity, all E is converted to ES.
 That is, there is no free E to which I could bind.
 Now, remember that VM= kcatE0.
 Under these conditions, ES = E0; hence v = VM.
 VM is not changed.
 However, the apparent KM, KMapp, will change.
 We can use LaChatelier's principle to understand this.
 If I binds to E alone and not ES, it will shift the equilibrium of E + S → ES to the left.
 This would increase the KMapp (i.e. it would appear that the affinity of E and S has decreased.).
 The double reciprocal plot (Lineweaver-Burk plot) offers a great way to visualize the inhibition as shown in Figure \(\PageIndex{2}\).

 In the presence of I, VM does not change, but KM appears to increase.
 Therefore, 1/KM, the x-intercept on the plot will get smaller, and closer to 0.
 Therefore the plots will consist of a series of lines, with the same y-intercept (1/VM), and the x-intercepts (-1/KM) closer and closer to 0 as I increases.
-These intersecting plots are the hallmark of competitive inhibition.
+These intersecting plots are the hallmarks of competitive inhibition.

 Here is an interactive graph showing v0 vs [S] for competitive inhibition with Vm and Km both set to 100.
 Change the sliders for [I] and Kis and see the effect on the graph.